Matsui Miltonia Orchids

 With tons of gorgeous pansy-like flowers that bloom for six weeks or more, Matsui Miltonias (also called Miltoniopsis) are a long-lasting "orchid bouquet."

 The waterfall varieties of our Miltonia, like the ones pictured, are customer favorites.
 The pink variety below, originally named “Pink Lemonade,” was dedicated and renamed for Andy’s wife, Mary, in honor of her 80th birthday.
 A renowned Japanese tea ceremony instructor, she is known to her students as Soyo Matsui, hence the plant's new name, "Soyo."

-Matsui Nursery was the first grower to offer Miltonias for retail sale and we’re growing millions of Miltonias each year.
+Matsui Nursery was the first grower to offer Miltonias for retail sale.
 Matsui Miltonias produce multiple beautiful, large, fragrant blooms and are some of the biggest Miltonia orchid plants available in the industry.
 Unusual to orchids, about 80% of our Miltonia varieties are fragrant, with a scent similar to a rose's.
-Our "Pink Lemonade" variety is strongly fragranced, while our white is has the lightest fragrance.
+Our "Pink Lemonade" variety is strongly fragranced, while our white has the lightest fragrance.
 At certain times of the day, usually morning or afternoon, some Miltonias that seem barely scented can give off a heavy fragrance.